bbfrederick/picachooser/README.md

 Options
 =======
---existingfile lets you read in a bad component file from anywhere to use as a starting point in your classification.
-This is the normal behavior in aroma mode, but you can do it in any mode with this flag.
+--initfile lets you read in a bad component file from anywhere to use as a starting point in your classification.
+This is the normal behavior in aroma mode, but you can do it in any mode with this flag, and it will override the aroma classifications.

 --outputdir lets you write the bad component file anywhere you want, rather than just the default location.